KSP-KOS/KOS/doc/source/commands/files.rst

 EDIT PATH
 ~~~~~~~~~

+Arguments:

+   argument 1
+       Path of the file for editing.

 Edits or creates a program file described by filename :code:`PATH`.
 If the file referred to by :code:`PATH` already exists, then it will
 open that file in the built-in editor.
 If the file referred to by